RobbingSpree/HLMSH-Novel/character details/Felicity Harbor.md

 thinks brun is sexy
-uses physical contact with others to ground self expects the worst is possible doesn't plan any escape for it
+uses physical contact with others to ground self expects the worst is possible doesn't plan any escape for it mood dependent on feeling of safety and comfort changes name used to refer to self based on how much harm they think they're in easy to cry doesn't understand how CPTSD would make her sad